Peng & Ted Jones

 About Our Food

-We bring the authentic dishes of of Malaysia, Singapore, and southeast Asia street food to Colorado Springs.
-Many of the dishes we feature have been identified by Anthony Bourdain as items that Americans "need and deserve" from his travels in Asia (see his article below, "Food I'm Thinking About" for the hawker-style market he wants to create in NYC.)
+In 2017, we decided to bring the authentic Street Food dishes of of Malaysia, Singapore, and southeast Asia to Colorado Springs. and we opened the Asian Cookery cafe.
+Many of the dishes we feature were identified by Anthony Bourdain as items that Americans "need and deserve" from his travels in Asia (see his article below, "Food I'm Thinking About" for the hawker-style market he wanted to create in NYC.)

 We also serve several dishes appearing on CNN Travel's "World's Most Delicious Foods" list, including Beef Rendang Nasi Lemak (voted #1) and Curry Laksa (#7).
 And be sure to check out our Recent Review in the Colorado Springs Independent, and the Gazette chose our Curry Puffs as one of their Top Picks!